aasisodiya/general/windows/README.md

 **Command**: `win key + v`

-On pressing this, if clipboard is not enabled then it will show you an option to enable it.
+On pressing above command, if clipboard is not enabled then it will show you an option to enable it.
 You will have to click on `Turn on`

 ![Windows Clipboard](./images/clipboard.png)

-One you enable this, anything you copy will show up here
+Once you enable this, anything you copy will show up here

 ![Windows Clipboard](./images/clipboardon.png)